telerik/kendo-ui-core/docs/web/splitter/how-to/expand-splitter-to-100-height.md

 ---
-title: Expand Splitter to 100% Height
+title: Expand to 100% Height and Auto-Resize
-page_title: Expand Splitter to 100% Height and Make it Resize Automatically
+page_title: Expand to 100% Height and Auto-Resize | Kendo UI Splitter Widget
-description: Expand Splitter to 100% Height and Make it Resize Automatically
+description: "Learn how to expand the Kendo UI Splitter to a 100% height and make it resize automatically."
+slug: howto_expandto100heightandautoresize_splitter
 ---

-# Expand the Splitter to 100% Height and Make it Resize Automatically
+# Expand to 100% Height and Auto-Resize

-The example below demonstrates how to expand the Splitter to 100% height and resize it together with the browser window.

-When making the Splitter 100% high, one should keep in mind that web standards require elements with percentage height to have a parent element with an explicit height.
-In this case the parent of the Splitter is the `body`, so it receives a `height:100%` style, which in turn results in the `html` element obtaining the style as well.
-If the requirement is not met, the Splitter's computed height will fallback to `auto` and the widget may collapse completely, depending on its content.
+When making the Splitter 100% high, keep in mind that web standards require elements with percentage height to have a parent element with an explicit height.
+In the case below, the parent of the Splitter is the `body`, so it receives a `height:100%` style, which in turn results in the `html` element obtaining the same style.
+If the requirement is not met, the computed height of the Splitter will fall back to `auto` and the widget may collapse completely, depending on its content.

-In addition, the Splitter should have its border removed.
-100% high elements cannot have borders, margins, paddings and sibling elements.
+Also, make sure you remove the border of the Splitter.
+100% high elements cannot have borders, margins, paddings, and sibling elements.

-In a nested Splitters scenario, the inner Splitters remove their borders automatically, given that each Splitter is a direct child of a parent pane.
+In a nested-Splitter scenario, the inner Splitters remove their borders automatically, given that each Splitter is a direct child of a parent pane.

-If the Splitter's dimensions do not depend directly on the browser viewport size, one may need to set the width and height of the Splitter `<div>` manually and then call the widget's [`resize`](/web/splitter/overview#resizing-a-splitter-manually) method.
+If the dimensions of the Splitter do not depend directly on the browser viewport size, you may need to set the width and height of the Splitter `<div>` manually and then call the widget's [`resize`](/web/splitter/overview#resizing-a-splitter-manually) method.

-#### Example:
+The example below demonstrates how to expand the Kendo UI Splitter to 100% height and resize it together with the browser window.

+###### Example

 ```html
 <style>